 - To select all documents in a folder, press and hold ⇧Shift and click on the folder.
 You will see the tag “1 item (# docs)” at the top right, indicating that all documents in that folder have been selected.

 On mobile devices, you can select multiple items with a long press.
-After the first long press, checkboxes will appear next to every document and folder allowing you to quickly add them to your selection
+After the first long press, checkboxes will appear next to every document and folder.
+Tap the checkboxes to quickly add items to your selection.

 Multiselect Additional Options